 Two sections of a broad interdisciplinary approach to the humanities have been created to meet the general education needs of students.
 These courses have been approved for general education for all students in the College.
-Unless otherwise noted, all courses are for 3 credits.

 HUM 251 Humanities I: Cultural Roots and Continuities